magdairis/cv/magda-cv.md

 <section id="statement">

-I make magic happen for people creating a positive impact in their local community.
-Using digital tools to build real relationships and experiences.
+I use digital tools to build real relationships and experiences.
+Community is at the heart of everything I do.

 </section>